-At Colorado Theological Seminary, we understand that the life of college students, even those attending an online Christian college, is filled with challenges.
+At Colorado Theological Seminary, we understand that the life of college students, even those attending an online seminary school, is filled with challenges.
 Sometimes the days can seem to drag, each new stress and task weighing on you more and more each day.
 After a while, it can begin to feel like the world is nothing but anxiety and darkness.
 In these moments, we come perilously close to losing sight of the promises that have been given to us by our Creator, promises that no matter how difficult or trying our circumstances may be, joy will come in the morning.

 Peace That Transcends Understanding

 While it is important to keep in mind that most of us here in the United States are very blessed in our financial circumstances, being reminded that other people are worse off doesn’t really do much to help a person feel better.
 Your circumstances are yours, and your feelings are very real.
 It isn’t fair to compare your life to the lives of others, and it doesn’t give you the comfort you need.
 But there is a way to find peace, even in the midst of trials.
 The apostle Paul wrote several passages concerning this topic, and he knew better than anyone how to find contentment through struggles.
 No other verse embodies peace in times of trouble better than Philippians 4:13: “I can do all things through him who gives me strength.”
 We have written a previous post about how remarkable this passage is, but it is worth reiterating.

 I will say it again: Rejoice!